prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "The man who says he can, and the man who says he can’t are both correct." -Confucius

 In most cases, whatever we believe, will happen.
 If we believe that we can do something & try our best for long enough, it'll happen.
 But if we our-self don't believe that we can do it, we will not put our best & that task will not happen.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 12.

-> "Intelligence is the ability to adapt the change." -Stephen Hawking
+> "Intelligence is the ability to adapt to change." -Stephen Hawking

 Change is the only thing constant in life.
-Person who can adapt him/herself in these changes, can survive long enough.
+Person who can adapt to these changes, can survive long enough.
-This also holds true from biological perspective, stong breeds who can adapt will survive & who can't adapt, will die.
+This also holds true from a biological perspective, strong breeds who can adapt will survive & who can't adapt, will die.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>